youssef665/AI-ML-projects/German traffic sign recognition app/README.md

 ### Models Used

-Artificial Neural Network (ANN): Achieved an accuracy of 95%.
+Artificial Neural Network (ANN): Achieved an accuracy of 95%.<br>
-Convolutional Neural Network (CNN): Achieved an accuracy of 99%.
+Convolutional Neural Network (CNN): Achieved an accuracy of 99%.<br>
-Training and Evaluation
+### Training and Evaluation
-Cross-Validation: Used to ensure the model's robustness and to prevent overfitting.
+Cross-Validation: Used to ensure the model's robustness and to prevent overfitting.<br>
-Confusion Matrix: Generated to evaluate the performance of the models and to visualize the classification results.
+Confusion Matrix: Generated to evaluate the performance of the models and to visualize the classification results.<br>
-Loss and Accuracy Plots: Created to monitor the training process and to compare the performance of ANN and CNN.
+Loss and Accuracy Plots: Created to monitor the training process and to compare the performance of ANN and CNN.<br>

 ### Libraries and Tools Used<br>
-TensorFlow: For building and training the neural network models.
+TensorFlow: For building and training the neural network models.<br>
-Keras: A high-level API for TensorFlow to simplify model creation.
+Keras: A high-level API for TensorFlow to simplify model creation.<br>
-NumPy: For numerical operations and handling arrays.
+NumPy: For numerical operations and handling arrays.<br>
-Matplotlib: For plotting graphs and visualizing data.
+Matplotlib: For plotting graphs and visualizing data.<br>
-OS: For handling file operations.
+OS: For handling file operations.<br>
-CV2: For image processing tasks.
+CV2: For image processing tasks.<br>
-PIL: For additional image processing.
+PIL: For additional image processing.<br>
-Scikit-learn: For preprocessing, model evaluation, and cross-validation.
+Scikit-learn: For preprocessing, model evaluation, and cross-validation.<br>
-Warnings: To suppress unnecessary warnings during execution.
+Warnings: To suppress unnecessary warnings during execution.<br>
-Code Imports
-The following libraries and tools were used in the project:

 By following these steps, the project demonstrates an effective approach to recognizing traffic signs using deep learning techniques.
-The comparison between ANN and CNN highlights the superior performance of CNN in image classification tasks.
+The comparison between ANN and CNN highlights the superior performance of CNN in image classification tasks.<br>

 This project showcases the application of machine learning and image processing techniques to solve a real-world problem, achieving high accuracy and providing valuable insights into the performance of different neural network architectures.